petersuhm/php-atom/README.md

 From [RFC 4287](http://tools.ietf.org/html/rfc4287):

-> This specification describes conformance in terms of two artifacts:
-> Atom Feed Documents and Atom Entry Documents.
-Additionally, it
-> places some requirements on Atom Processors.

 > This specification describes two kinds of Atom Documents: Atom Feed
 > Documents and Atom Entry Documents.